open-policy-agent/gatekeeper/docs/design/design.md

-# Kubernetes policy concept
+# Kubernetes policy design

 ## Use Cases

 There are two basic scenarios for the policy control

 * Admission: Any Create/Update operation should be regulated by policy deployed by the administrator of the cluster
-* Audit: Administrator of the cluster should be able to evaluate the currest state of the cluster
+* Audit: Administrator of the cluster should be able to evaluate the current state of the cluster

 ## Personas

-* Admin: Adminnistrator of the cluster who also installs the policies for the cluster.
-The administraor also runs audits on the cluster.
+* Admin: Administrator of the cluster who also installs the policies for the cluster.
+The administrator also runs audits on the cluster.
 * User: Consumer of the kubernetes api.

 ## Components